-It is your emotions that give you your experiences of life.
+It is your emotions that give you your experiences in life.
 Understanding your emotions is also an important leadership quality.

 Imagine what life would be like without your emotions.
 Life would be a bland existence without the highs and lows that give you a sense of direction.

-It was the psychologist Carl Jung who understood this.
-Through his study, he made the connection between peoples’ behaviours and emotions.
+It was psychologist Carl Jung who understood this.
+Through his study, he made the connection between peoples’ behaviors and emotions.
 It is best summed in one of his quotes (for more leadership quotes click here)

 “Until you make the unconscious, conscious; it will direct your life and you will call it fate”

 This reflects his findings.
-Most people do not develop their awareness of the impact of their emotional state on their behaviour.
+Most people do not develop their awareness of the impact of their emotional state on their behavior.

-For longer change projects you must keep up the momentum.
-Many change programmes fail because the momentum is lost when the change doesn’t happen quickly.
+For longer change projects, you must keep up the momentum.
+Many change programs fail because the momentum is lost when the change doesn’t happen quickly.